Lenox

-Open meadows skimmed by bluebirds and tree swallows, with long views of October Mountain.
-The sunny meadow merges with a mature pine forest where the walking is pleasant when conditions are dry.
+Open meadows with long views of October Mountain merges with a mature pine forest where the walking is pleasant when conditions are dry.
 Don’t be surprised if you see a bear in a tree!

-Hallowell Meadow on East Street in Lenox has no parking.
+Hallowell Meadow has no parking.
 Frontage is south of 90 East Street.

 A lovely meadow walk into darker woods laced with trails.
 Park on East Street and follow your nose, keeping an eye out for the darting grassland birds encouraged by habitat mowing and nest boxes installed by our neighbors.